The Building Department is responsible for:

 - Occupancy and Land Use

 - All Signage

 - Any repairs with an estimated cost of more than $600.00

 - Any structures, fences, or projects not needing a building permit, do, however, require a Zoning Compliance Permit.

 Inspections are required for all projects requiring permits to insure code compliance.
 To request an inspection for all construction activity call (248) 733-3700 a minimum of 24 hours in advance.
 All inspections will be completed in a timely manner and scheduled according to the availability of the inspector.
 Work must not be continued until the inspection has been completed.
 All permits require inspections.
 A list of required inspections is included in the building permit application.

 All inspections take place on Tuesday, Wednesday, and Thursday.

 All inspectors in City of Rochester hold appropriate registrations from the State of Michigan in their respective fields and are registered with the State of Michigan Consumers and Industry Service as inspectors.
 All inspectors are required to complete a set number of hours of continuing education programs approved by the State for their individual registration.

-- Sid Browne Jr. is registered as a Code Official with the State of Michigan Bureau of Construction Codes, with designation as a Building Inspector, Electrical Inspector, and Plan Reviewer.
+- Brian Claycomb is registered as a Code Official with the State of Michigan Bureau of Construction Codes, with designation as a Mechanical Inspector and Plan Reviewer.

-- Bob Gerds is registered as a Code Official with the State of Michigan Bureau of Construction Codes, with designation as a Mechanical Inspector, Plumbing Inspector and Plan Reviewer.
+- Tom Katich is registered as a Code Official with the State of Michigan Bureau of Construction Codes, with designation as a Plumbing Inspector and Plan Reviewer.